TobseF/github-badge/README.md

    Uses the [cron-job syntax](https://crontab.guru/every-midnight).

 ## 📑 TODO
 * Implement pagination for the repo api.
-Without the maxim repo count is 100.
+Without the maximal repo count is 100.